-- Even organic produce may harbor bacteria, so be sure to peel those fruits and vegetables that can be peeled and to wash the rest before eating.
+- Be sure to peel non-organic fruits and vegetables that can be peeled and to wash the rest before eating.
 Use a small amount of diluted dish detergent and a vegetable scrubber, followed by a warm water rinse to remove residues and any food-grade wax.

 - There have been a few outbreaks of infections from lettuce contaminated by E. coli.
 If your lettuce doesn't come out of a sealed package, it is important to wash it in cold running water.
 A good rule of thumb to follow is three thorough rinsings.
 (It's not a bad idea to do this for lettuce that comes in sealed packages as well.)

 - After working with raw meat or other animal foods, be sure to wash your hands thoroughly with hot water along with all cutting surfaces and utensils to avoid transferring bacteria from one kind of food to another.

 - When eating out at a salad bar, make sure that the vegetables are well chilled (kept over ice) and that the food is properly shielded with a sneeze guard or hood.
 Avoid any items that look old or dried out.